roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

  Although her pussy was on fire both because she loved having a cock in her mouth and at the scenario of ordering Eve to eat her.
 Although a constant fantasy, however, she couldn't fathom actually saying the words.

  He pulled his cock out and asked, "Do you understand?"
-Report_Story #4